mpars/pw/README.md

 ![New options menu](images/pw6.jpg)
 ---
-Closing the window with the close box now moves the application to the tray, right-clicking on the tray icon brings up the contextual menu.
+If the close to tray option is selected then closing the window with the close box now moves the application to the tray, right-clicking on the tray icon brings up the contextual menu.
-To Quit the application, select Quit from the contextual menu.
+To Quit the application, select Quit from the contextual menu (or deselect the close to tray option)

 ![Tray Icon](images/pw7.jpg)